musselwhizzle/Focus-Points/docs/Focus Points.md

 <img src="../screens/BasicOperation3.jpg" alt="User Interface (Single image)" style="width: 600px;"/>

 There are two warnings and one error:
-The tag 'Camera Settings Version' has not been found which means that this file does not contain a makernotes section with AF information (which is required for the plugin to work).
+The tag `CameraSettingsVersion` has not been found which means that this file does not contain a makernotes section with AF information (which is required for the plugin to work).
 The image file was not created in-camera but by an application.
 In this case, it is a JPG file exported from (and created! by) Lightroom.

 ### 2.4 Metadata Viewer